orlovsky-maya/Generation_Python_1/README.md

 # Generation_Python_1
 ## Synopsis:
-The repository contains my solutions of beginner course: Generation Python on Stepik educational platform.
+The repository contains my solutions for beginner course: Generation Python on Stepik educational platform.

 The course covers basic data types, conditional operator, for and while loops, lists, functions, and more.